Davidhdm/IKAE/README.md

 This is a simple responsive landing page made with HTML and CSS.

 # Installation
-To install run this project in your machine, you must clone the repository by running the following command on the command line.
+To run this project in your machine, you must clone the repository by running the following command on the command line.

 ```
 git clone https://github.com/Davidhdm/IKAE.git